djfurman/dotfiles/readme.md

 ### Important note (credit to Dries)

->One thing you'll need to do manually is add your `~/.zshrc` file.
+>One thing you'll need to do manually is adding your `~/.zshrc` file.
 You can't symlink the `.zshrc` file from your dotfiles because Mackup will already symlink your `.zshrc` from your home directory.
 That's why we'll need to create the file manually.
 Add the contents below to a `.zshrc` file in your user directory.
 What it will do is load the `.zshrc` file from your dotfiles.
 Make sure that the path to your dotfiles is correct.

 ## Mackup

 When installing these dotfiles for the first, go ahead and backup with Mackup.
 Your settings will be synced to your Dropbox so you can use them to sync between computers and reinstall them when reinstalling your Mac.
-If you want to learn more, [checkout the documentation](https://github.com/lra/mackup#supported-storages).
+If you want to learn more, [check out the documentation](https://github.com/lra/mackup#supported-storages).

 ```zsh
 mackup backup